 Side-Hustle Blogger Accounting Costs: $120/year

-Paying taxes on a side hustle business is a lot different than claiming income with your typical 9-5 job.
+Paying taxes on your blog income (or any side hustle business for that matter) is a lot different than claiming income with your typical 9-5 job.

 In any sense, once you start making money from your blog, it makes sense to consider hiring an accountant to keep track of making sure you utilize your write-offs and properly track revenue (and pay taxes on it).